File transfer using scp¶

 - Tab completion can make finding files faster

-- If you work on servers or over ssh you might not have a gui
+- If you work on servers or over ssh you might not be able to use a graphical user interface (GUI).

 scphas the similar arguments as for the linux copy functioncp.sftpis more versatile with more file management capabilities.
 Optional lesson-